 The holiday season is just around the corner with the vast majority of the UK population looking forward to a well deserved break.

 With the world at your feet - there are a million and one destinations to consider and plan for.
-Whether its two weeks of sun in the Balearics, a once in a lifetime trip to Rio to watch the footy or a trip up to Scotland to sample the Commonwealth Games, making the right preparations now could mean if things don't go to plan - all is not lost....
+Making the right preparations now could mean if things don't go to plan - all is not lost....

 So once you’ve dug out your passport, the only remaining essential is a good Travel Insurance policy.